Director: Seth Gordon | Cast: Dwayne Johnson, Zac Efron | Distributor: Paramount Pictures | Running Time: 119 minutes | MPAA Rating: R

 Baywatch was the most trashy of 1990s television that started out as a suggestive lifeguard drama and spun itself into the craziest of spin-offs where characters solved ghost mysteries at night.
 No, seriously, look up Baywatch Nights – it’s real.
-The show at least started of knowing it what it wanted to be with daring rescue drama and plenty of slow-motion shots of Pamela Anderson’s boobs bouncing and David Hasselhoff’s hairy chest glistening.
+The show at least started off knowing what it wanted to be with daring rescue drama and plenty of slow-motion shots of Pamela Anderson’s boobs bouncing and David Hasselhoff’s hairy chest glistening.
 That’s more than I can say for this big screen adaptation that can’t decide what movie it wants to be.
-Is it a R-rated puke-fest of a comedy or a hard-nosed adventure of daring feats?
+Is it an R-rated puke-fest of a comedy or a hard-nosed adventure of daring feats?
 Is it an intense story of water rescues or a silly caper of foiling a drug scheme?
 It is all these and none of them – the jack of all cliches and fool of them all.

 Dwayne Johnson is such a charming actor, but even he can’t perform enough character CPR to revive this aimless script.
 He plays Mitch Buchannon, the role once held by Hasselhoff.
 He certainly doesn’t look the part considering the lack of hair and I’m willing to bet he’s more witty and lovable than Hasselhoff ever was.
 Johnson is actually too likable as the lead lifeguard, in fact, to the point where he is a character with no arc, flaws or an interesting past.
 Don’t feel too bad for him, however, as nobody is given much development here.
 Of the new recruits Mitch takes under his wing, one is a tubby nerd by the name of Ronnie (Jon Bass).
 Will he prove himself as a successful lifeguard and win the heart of the lovely C.J.
 (Kelly Rohrbach), a girl he figures he doesn’t have a chance with?
 Sort of, but it doesn’t matter.
 It’s established very early on that Ronnie has already won the heart of this woman with hardly any irony.
 It’s nice that a nerd finally gets the girl with genuine spirit, but what’s left for Ronnie to work towards?